aedart/config-loader/README.md

 ## When to use this

-* When your component depends on one or several of Laravel's native components
-* When there is a strong need to interface such dependencies
-* When you need to be able to set a different instance of a given native Laravel component, e.g. your implemented version of a Configuration Repository
+* When you need to load configuration from a file
+* (When you need to load configuration from multiple files)

 ## How to install